davidgodinez/workflow-sensory-stimulation/README.md

 # DataJoint Workflow-Sensory-Stimulation

-Note: This README is still a work in progress.
+Note: This `workflow-sensory-stimulation` and `element-sensory-stimulation` is still a work in progress and has not been officially released.

 A complete imaging workflow can be built using the DataJoint elements:
 + [element-lab](https://github.com/datajoint/element-lab)